emayal/Sonny_2017_Custom_Saves/README.md

 *Note: Converter only goes one way, the other way will be added in a future update*

 ## (Bonus) Hex colors

+:rainbow: HEX-codes of colors I used in my readmes.

 | Attribute | HEX code |
 | :-------- | :------- |